Mexico's Mayan Trail

 Day 1: UK - Mexico City

-Titan’s VIP door-to-door travel service collects you from home for your flight to Mexico City.
-On arrival, our coach will transfer us to our hotel, for our three-night stay.
+Titan's nationwide shared chauffeur service collects you from home for your flight to Mexico City.
+On arrival, we'll transfer to our hotel.

 Day 2: Mexico City

 Today we’ll uncover Teotihuacan, one of the most important Aztec sites in Mexico and also one of the most impressive.
 The ruins of Teotihuacan are vast and spread over a large distance.
-You’ll have time to wander, walk the ‘Avenue of the Dead’ (the walkway running between the pyramids) and view the magnificent 70-metre-high Sun Pyramid, which can be climbed for a breathtaking view.
+You’ll have time to wander, walk the ‘Avenue of the Dead’ (the walkway running between the pyramids) and view the magnificent 70-metre-high Sun Pyramid.

 Day 5: Oaxaca